lohi0399/BitCoin-My-Take/README.md

 ![credit: 3Blue1Brown](image.png)
 (credits: 3Blue1Brown)

-Each transaction is **digitally signed** using a **private key**.
+Each transaction is **digitally signed** using a **private key** (can be handled by you by storing it in a harddrive, etc.. or can be handled by wallets like coinbase).
 This ensures that only the rightful owner can authorize a transaction.
 The public key allows others to **verify** the transaction's authenticity.
 Each ledger entry can include a unique serial number to prevent duplication.

 ---